hedzr/Cmdr.Core/README.md

 Please replace `1.0.29` with the newest version, see the nuget badge icon.

-A version like `1.0.85-g0c26c61d7f` has a extra building information from CI, you can cut off it while adding it to your project.
+A version like `1.0.85-g0c26c61d7f` has a extra building information from CI, you can cut off the extra part while adding it to your project.

 ## Features